ygemici/osz/docs/howto2-debug.md

 Preface
 -------

 Last time we've checked how to [test OS/Z](https://github.com/bztsrc/osz/blob/master/docs/howto1-testing.md) in a virtual machine.
-In this episode we'll take a look on how to debug OS/Z.
+In this episode we'll take a look on how to debug OS/Z. With the serial console, it's easy to connect any RS-232 cable and you're ready to debug on real hardware.

-First, you'll have to enable debugging in [Config](https://github.com/bztsrc/osz/blob/master/Config) by setting `DEBUG = 1` and recompile.
+But first of all, you'll have to enable debugging in [Config](https://github.com/bztsrc/osz/blob/master/Config) by setting `DEBUG = 1` and recompile.

 Debug messages